nbellari/nbellari.github.io/ovs-meter-support.md

 * The latest openflow version is 1.5
 * `OFPRAW_OFPT13_METER_MOD`, `OFPRAW_OFPST13_METER_REPLY`, `OFPRAW_OFPST13_METER_CONFIG_REQUEST, `OFPRAW_OFPST13_METER_CONFIG_REPLY` are some of the meter related messages
 * A meter band basically applies to a packet of a given flow when the rate of the packet is more than that measured in the band (the lowest among them).
 A meter band has a type associated with it that says whether it is drop or dscp-remark or some custom action (extensible).
 A given meter can have more than one band associated with it.
+* When meters are deleted, all the flows referring to it should also be deleted.